sdelmas/gdocmonitor/README.md

 - `--interval`, `-i` -- Repeat scan in <interval> minutes
 - `--update`, `-u` -- Update the list of monitored documents and modification dates
 - `--queries`, `-q` -- Queries to run in google drive, repeat option for multiple queries
+- '--slackroom', '-r' -- Slack room to use
+- '--slacktoken', '-g' -- Slack token to use (https://api.slack.com/web)
+- '--slackuser', '-j' -- Slack user name to use
 - `--verbose`, `-v` -- Verbose output

 Note that the gd.conf file is a Yaml file (example included) that allows you